 In 2006, Hugill was made a National Teacher Fellow of the Higher Education Academy and was Highly Commended at the Times Higher Education Awards for the Most Imaginative Use Of Distance Learning, for his development of a MOO for teaching music.

 In 2005, he was part of the team that won £1.3m funding to establish theÂ Institute Of Creative TechnologiesÂ (IOCT) at DMU, a transdisciplinary research institute that sits at the intersection of science and technology, the arts and the humanities.
 He immediately became its Director and has since overseen 95 researchers undertaking over 100 collaborative projects worth £7m in external funding.
 He has personally supervised more than 20 PhD students, and created the MA/MSc in Creative Technologies which is co-delivered across three Faculties.
 In 2007, he was also part of the team that won £3m funding to establish a Centre of Excellence in Performing Arts at DMU.

 In 2013, he moved to Bath Spa University to establish a new Centre for Creative Computing.
 He also founded a Masters programmes in Creative Technologies and Enterprise and an undergraduate programme in Creative Computing.

 In 2016, he was made a Principal Fellow of the Higher Education Academy in recognition of his strategic impact on the sector throughout his career.

 In 2018, he became Founding Professor of Creative Computing at University of Leicester

-Hugill's hobbies include chess, geocaching and playing the piano and the melodeon.
+Hugill's hobbies include geocaching and birdwatching.
 His wife, Louise, is a crafter.
 They live aboard a narrowboat somewhere on the Grand Union canal.